 Cap on Care Costs:

 This allows for a limit to be established on the amount an adult be required to pay towards costs of meeting eligible needs over their lifetime.
-It also prevents the local authority from charging to meeting needs (other than daily living costs) once the limit has been reached.
+It also prevents the local authority from charging to meet needs (other than daily living costs) once the limit has been reached.
 It provides for annual adjustments to the cap and adult’s accrued costs in line with level of average earnings.
-The cap on care costs, introduced by the Care Act 2014 and planned for 2020, will no longer be implemented.

 This requires the local authority to undertake a financial assessment if they have chosen to charge for particular service under the power in the clause above.